Brothers (Kanye West song): Composition and lyrics

 Virgil Abloh (pictured) is heavily referenced in the song's lyrics.

 Musically, "Brothers" is a hip-hop and gospel styled track.
 It features prominent piano and low synth bass sounds.
 The similarities between the song and "Violent Crimes", which originated from the same demo, has been noted by fans and critics alike.

 Regarding his additions to the track, co-producer Bink stated, "7 sent me the reference [track], and I basically treated the reference like a sample and chopped it up.
 Put the drums on it.
 Put the bass on it.
 Structured it....
 And it came out dope because it sounded like a loop."
-The drums on "Brothers" are inspired by those found on West's third album, Graduation (2007), adding that he wanted to give the record an "old school vibe", a feeling Seven shared, as he called Bink due to his work on My Beautiful Dark Twisted Fantasy (2010).
+The drums on "Brothers" are inspired by those found on West's third album, Graduation (2007), with Bink wanting to give the record an "old school vibe", a feeling Seven shared, as he called Bink due to his work on My Beautiful Dark Twisted Fantasy (2010).
 Bink used the Akai MPC X when programming the songs drums.

 West and longtime creative director Virgil Abloh, who had collaborated on many of his album and single covers, were rumored to have fallen out after Abloh had been appointed artistic director of the Louis Vuitton men's branch; West would later confirm this was true in a 2022 interview.
 The two reunited for Abloh's debut Paris Fashion Week show, hugging in what many saw as an emotionally charged moment.
 This moment was referenced in "Brothers" with the line "So I ain't embarrassed or above / Flying out to Paris for a hug".
 The song appears to be an apology for Abloh, with lyrics about how West has missed him and that it "takes a real one to keep the other in check".